dav3860/vmbix/README.md

 ### Configure Zabbix

 All the ESX servers, datastores and virtual machines will automatically be discovered and created in Zabbix.
-Here is how to configure Zabbix :
+See the following instructions to configure Zabbix.

+#### Import the templates
-1. Import the templates from [here](https://github.com/dav3860/vmbix/tree/master/zabbix) (import the vCenter template after the others).
+Import the templates from [here](https://github.com/dav3860/vmbix/tree/master/zabbix) (import the vCenter template after the others).
 At the moment, only Zabbix 3.0.x templates are provided.
 The VmBix items in Zabbix are configured with an "Simple Check" type as Zabbix uses a loadable module to talk to VmBix.
 So it is still possible to use a Zabbix agent in parallel to monitor the hosts.
 The vmbix.so [loadable module](https://github.com/dav3860/vmbix_zabbix_module) must be installed on your server/proxy.

+#### Discover the objects
+VmBix can discover and create your VMWare environment (hypervisors, VMs, datastores) in too ways :
+- using Zabbix Low-Level Discovery (LLD) and host prototypes
+- using a provided script talking to the Zabbix API to create regular Zabbix hosts (*recommended*)

+#### Using Zabbix LLD
-2. Create a host named "VmBix" for example and link it with the VmBix vCenter template.
+Create a host named "VmBix" for example and link it with the VmBix vCenter template.
 The IP address and port are not used, but it is necessary to make it monitored by the server/proxy running the loadable module.

 Wait for the ESX servers, datastores and virtual machines to be discovered and created.
 They will be automatically linked to the VmBix ESX, datastore or VM template.
 You may need to increase the Timeout parameter in the Zabbix configuration file if VSphere takes too long to respond.

 You can also link additional templates to the created hosts by editing the corresponding host prototype in the VmBix vCenter template discovery rules.

-#### Using VMWare objects as regular hosts in Zabbix

 As these hosts are created using the host prototype mechanism in Zabbix, they will be almost read-only.
 For example, you can't edit one host to link it to a specific template.
 This must be made at the host prototype level, which can be a limitation if your virtual machines are different.

+#### Using VMWare objects as regular hosts in Zabbix
-To overcome this limitation, you can disable the VM discovery rule in the VmBix vCenter template and create your virtual machines manually in Zabbix (or using the API and a script).
+To overcome this limitation, you can disable the VM discovery rule in the VmBix vCenter template and create your virtual machines manually in Zabbix.
 Then, link them to the VmBix VM template (preferably with the loadable module method).
 You can then edit them as any other host.

 Note: if the parameter useuuid is set to *true* in the VmBix configuration file, the objects must be referenced using their VMWare UUID.
 So if you create a host manually, you must set its name to the UUID and its visible name to the name of the VM.
 You can use the \*.discovery[\*] methods to get the UUID of an object :